On a class of anharmonic oscillators: Anharmonic oscillators

 \begin{rem} We note that by redefining the metric $g^{(a,b)}$ in \eqref{metabx} and letting \beq g^{(a,b)}=\frac{\max\{a,b,1\}dx^2}{(1+b|x|^{2k}+a|\xi|^{2\ell})^{\frac{1}{k}}}+\frac{\max\{a,b,1\}d\xi ^2}{(1+b|x|^{2k}+a|\xi|^{2\ell})^{\frac{1}{\ell}}} \eq we only left with the constants $C_{\alpha\beta}$ in the seminorms and therefore, they are only depending on $\alpha$ and $\beta$.
 A similar consequence can be deduced for the metric in Stage 3 to obtain structural constants independent of the coefficients in the polynomials, i.e., only dependent on $\alpha$ and $\beta$. \end{rem}

-We now turn on to prove that $g$ is indeed a H\"ormander metric.
+We now turn to prove that $g$ is indeed a H\"ormander metric.
 The lemma below is useful to study the slowness property.
-In particular (ii) and (iii) help to reduce a proof of continuity. \begin{lem} Let $g$ be a Riemannian metric on the phase space.
+In particular (ii) and (iii) help to reduce a proof of continuity. we refer the reader to (18.4.2), (18.4.2)' of \cite{ho:apde2} for the proof. \begin{lem} Let $g$ be a Riemannian metric on the phase space.
 The following statements are equivalent:\\

 (i) $g$ is continuous.\\

 (ii) There exists a constant $C\geq 1$ such that

 (iii) There exists a constant $C\geq 1$ such that